 Last week, online magazine The Spinoff launched its new app, which has since seen nearly 700 downloads.
 And while introducing an app may seem a natural move in today’s one-click-away society, editor and publisher Duncan Greive says the move was sparked by Facebook’s algorithm changes.
 We talk to him about creating an alternative distribution channel and the decision to put a price on it.

-Kiwibank is continuing to shed light on the importance of choosing a local bank, with the roll-out of a new 'It's ours, is it yours?'
-TVC, via Assignment Group, as well as a content marketing pop-up on The Spinoff.
+Kiwibank is continuing to shed light on the importance of choosing a local bank, with the roll-out of a new ‘It’s ours, is it yours?’
+TVC, via Assignment Group, as well as a content marketing section on The Spinoff.

 No one in the industry has found the perfect solution to consistently making money from online journalism, but this isn’t due to a lack of trying.
 We look at three recent examples of the digital experimentation going on in the industry.

 While showers can be vicious killers, water on the neck can also create moments of clarity, so it’s generally worth the risk.
 And last night as I sat in the corner of the shower weeping, scrubbing myself down after another day spent working in trade media, I started thinking about Rachel Glucina—and, more generally, the folly of big media trying to get down with the internet kids.

 Brands have been acting fast and loose in their application of the hashtag ‘ad’ rule, with only some using it sporadically at best.
 So, StopPress asks a few people in the industry whether this rule is still relevant or whether it might be time for an update.

 Ahead of the upcoming CAANZ PresCom event on the commercialisation of content, The Spinoff’s Duncan Greive gives his $0.02 on the matter and says that while there are some prickly ethical issues to deal with, brand-funded content offers a glimmer of hope for the craft of journalism and can work in everyone’s favour when done well.